-Your Baby has entered the final week of the embryonic period and after it, there is a lower chance of miscarriage.
+Your Child has entered the final week of the embryonic period, and after it, there is a lower chance of miscarriage.

-Your Baby has entered the final week of the embryonic period.
-So, Your Baby is about to move into the fetal stage, which lasts until birth.
-Your baby now measures about 3 cm and weighs nearly 4g — about the size of a green olive.
+Your Child has entered the final week of the embryonic period.
+So, Your Child is about to move into the fetal stage, which lasts until birth.
+Your baby now measures about 3 cm and weighs nearly 4 grams — about the size of a green olive.

-Your Baby ’s heart, which is beating around two to three times as fast as yours, can now be clearly detected.
-Also, Your Baby has become mobile enough that the movement might even be seen in an ultrasound scan.
+Your Child ’s heart, which is beating around two to three times as fast as yours, can now be clearly detected.
+Also, Your Child has become mobile enough that the movement might even be seen in an ultrasound scan.

 Your total blood volume may increase by up to 30-50% during pregnancy.
 If you have ever had a cardiac problem, you’ll have to take extra caution because the increased blood volume may be difficult for your heart to handle.